Google Business Profile Services in South Africa

 Data Axle

-Generic local listing upkeep vs a proper GBP optimization service
+Generic local listing upkeep vs structured GBP service work

 Most businesses are not losing locally because they forgot one field.
 They are losing because the full local signal system is not being managed with commercial intent in mind.